scylladb/scylladb-docs-homepage/main/_sources/get-started/why-scylladb/index.rst.txt

 What is ScyllaDB?
 --------------------

-ScyllaDB is a high-performance, open-source NoSQL database optimized for speed and scalability.
+ScyllaDB is a high-performance NoSQL database optimized for speed and scalability.
 It is designed to efficiently handle large volumes of data with minimal latency, making it ideal for data-intensive applications.
 ScyllaDB uses a shared-nothing architecture, contributing to its excellent performance